 Soon I’ll be in a coffin, never to move again.
 When young, I walked through the Mission Cemetery with Julie, my one St. Clare’s school friend, to her mother’s grave, awed.
-The cemetery, row after row, beneath our feet or in little stone houses, real people, with life stories, stuck now, silently rotting away.
-They can’t move, they lived but are dead, their story’s over.
+The cemetery, row after row, beneath our feet or in little stone houses, real people, with life sagas, stuck now, silently rotting away.
+They can’t move, they lived but are dead, their stories over.

-We were careful to step around the grave edges, thought they knew if we stepped on them.
+We were careful to step around the grave edges; thought they’d know if we stepped on them.
 I stood before the graves, read the names, the dates, stared at the photos of the ones with a picture.
-They stared back in my mind, from coffins, rotten, horrible to look at, unlike their picture.
+They stared back.
+In my mind, I visualized them in coffins, rotten, horrible to look at, unlike their picture.
 What would they say if they could?

 The cemetery, its graves, composed an undeniable credence to the nun’s admonishments, death is certain and possibly hell.
 Closing my eyes, I imagined their bodies dressed in goodbye finery, cold, damp, shriveled, decayed and rotten.
 It made me morose even after hopping on my bicycle and peddling back into the real world.
 God’s predestined future fate, its imprint retained, followed me home until forgotten by a living distraction.
 Watching TV or playing diverted my melancholy, yet I still retained death’s eventual claim mind-set frame.